Seraaron/agora/srd/lists/moves/Treat.md

 | **Success:** | Target immediately **removes a point of [[Stress]]** (◆ → ◇) in the specified ability (until the end of the conflict), may clear all other status effects too, _and_ they take a bonus die to their next move roll |
 | **Failure:** | _At the end of the round_ target **removes a point of [[Stress]]** in the specified ability (until the end of the conflict)                                                                                        |

-#important  If you accumulate 12 total stress, or if you are treated more than eleven times in a single conflict, _you will fall unconscious_ and can be easily pacified by an opponent.
+❗  If you accumulate 12 total stress, or if you are treated more than eleven times in a single conflict, _you will fall unconscious_ and can be easily pacified by an opponent.

-#question This is effectively the same as the process of '[[Stress#Pushing Through It|Pushing Through It]]' except using Medic instead of Nurse.
+❓ This is effectively the same as the process of '[[Stress#Pushing Through It|Pushing Through It]]' except using Medic instead of Nurse.